shreshthgoyal/shreshthgoyal/README.md

 I'm an university student at Indian Institute of Information Technology and Management, Gwalior who lives in India.
 I am melophile who finds coding fun.
 I enjoy programming in C++ and Javascript because they challenge me more.
 I love it when I can finally solve a difficult problem.

-- 🌱 I’m currently learning ReactJS and exploring Data Structures and Algorithm.
+- 🌱 I’m currently learning Go and exploring Data Structures and Algorithm.
 - 😄 Pronouns: he/his/him
 - 😀 I like to code, read, and draw in my free time.
 - ⚡ Fun fact: My first line of code was not "Hello World!"